AliEmad2002/CNC/README.md

   -	Mohammed Mahmoud Abdo.  (colleague student).
 For all the time we spent brainstorming and discussing methods.
   -	Tarek M. Medhat.        (colleague student).
 User interface designer.
   -	Ahmed Abdul-Baset.      (colleague student).
 PCB designer.
   -	Kareem Essam.
-(Fresh graduate computer engineer).
+(SW engineer at Valeo Egypt).
 For sharing previous experiences in CNC machines.
   -	Mohammed G. Eleish.
 (SW engineer at Valeo Egypt).
 For sharing previous experiences in AVR MCU interfacing.
    # 7. Doc
    Here's a video of this SW in action: